 As a result of the call in, the Planning Inspectorate held a public planning inquiry in King’s Lynn to examine the application.
 The inquiry concluded on Friday 17 May.
 The inquiry has given all the parties involved and the public a chance to have their say about the proposals.

 Following the inquiry, the Inspector, Elizabeth Hill, will make a recommendation (by way of a report) to the Secretary of State.
 It is expected that the Inspector will submit her report to the Secretary of State in September.
-He will then consider the report and in time, issue the decision about whether to grant planning permission or not.
-A decision is not expected until the end of the year at the very earliest.
+He will then consider the report and issue the decision about whether to grant planning permission or not.
+The Planning Inspectorate has confirmed that the Secretary of State will issue his decision on or before 14 January 2014.

 Statement from the Leader of the Borough Council of King's Lynn & West Norfolk, Cllr Nick Daubney following the inquiry: